stuffmatic/fSpy/README.md

 ## Building and running

+The following instructions are for developers.
+If you just want to run the app, [download the latest executable for your platform](https://github.com/stuffmatic/fSpy/releases).

 fSpy is written in [Typescript](https://www.typescriptlang.org) using [Electron](https://electronjs.org), [React](https://reactjs.org) and [Redux](https://redux.js.org).
 [Visual Studio Code](https://code.visualstudio.com) is recommended for a pleasant editing experience.

 To install necessary dependencies, run